September 30, 2022

-The Institute requires trustees, faculty, staff, members, and all visitors to provide proof of having completed a COVID-19 vaccination before gaining on-campus access to offices, libraries, seminars, meetings, meals and other resources.
+The Institute requires trustees, faculty, staff, and members to provide proof of having completed a COVID-19 vaccination and booster before gaining on-campus access to offices, libraries, seminars, meetings, meals and other resources.

 Individuals living or working at IAS are required to do the following:

 - Report if they test positive for or suspect their illness is Covid-19: COVID-19 Reporting Form | Forms (ias.edu)

 - Carry an IAS ID card at all times.